anupsharma46/Angular-6-Facebook-Login/README.md

  **5. Install ngx-order-pipe**

- run the command from node terminal `npm install ngx-order-pipe --save `
+ run the below command from node terminal for table sorting

+ `npm install ngx-order-pipe --save `

   **6. Compile and Run**